Table of Contents

 - Trade items included pottery, beads, textiles, metals (such as copper, bronze, and gold), semi-precious stones, and agricultural products.

-- The discovery of Indus seals in Mesopotamian cities like Ur and evidence of Harappan artifacts in the Persian Gulf region highlight the extent of their trade connections.
+- The discovery of Indus seals in Mesopotamian cities like Ur and evidence of Harappan artefacts in the Persian Gulf region highlight the extent of their trade connections.

 - Craftsmanship: